Federal stimulus funds and a state grant make improvements possible in the face of budget limitations

 New technology improves learning environments for students, teachers, and staff

-Schneider Electric, the leader in the digital transformation of energy management and sustainability, today announced a new project with the Lewis-Palmer School District 38 in El Paso County, Colorado, to improve the learning environment and upgrade aging infrastructure to support more than 5,000 students across eight schools.
+Lewis-Palmer School District 38 in El Paso County, Colorado, will improve the learning environment and upgrade aging infrastructure to support more than 5,000 students across eight schools.
 The project, implemented through an Energy Savings Performance Contract (ESPC) with Schneider Electric, focuses on strategically reinvesting utility and maintenance savings into facility enhancements and streamlined operations to create a world-class learning environment.
 Upgrades include automation, lighting and HVAC systems that will reduce utility and operational costs by up to 23 percent and generate more than $9.9 million for the school district over the next 20 years.

 Like many K-12 school districts nationwide, limited funding dictated the speed at which critical facility upgrades could take place.
 The district was unable to pass a bond or obtain the funding necessary to tackle a deferred maintenance backlog and improvements, leaving them with only limited general dollars to tackle critical needs such as urgent repairs.
 Without alternate funding, it would have taken the district 5 to 7 years to address all their capital project needs.